datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@part1`
 What you have learned:

-- Concept of relational databases and SQL tables
+- Basic understanding of relational database components such as tables, column, rows and keys

-- Basic SQL query using
+- Basic SQL query using 3 keywords SELECT...FROM...WHERE

- ``SELECT <Field Names> FROM <Table Name>``
+ ``SELECT <Field Names> FROM <Table Name> WHERE <Condition>``

- ``SELECT * FROM Sales``
+ ``SELECT * FROM Sales WHERE Year = 2006``

- ``SELECT Year, Publisher, Revenue FROM Sales``
+ ``SELECT Year, Publisher, Revenue FROM Sales WHERE Year = 2006``

 `@script`
-The first case study was exploring Video Game Sales database.
-You have learned the 3 key SQL functions
+In the first case study, we used Video Game Sales database.
+You learned about the basic understanding of relational database components such as tables, column, rows and keys

+Relational databases organise data into “tables” consisting of rows and columns.
+Each column in a database has a specific data type text, number, date and so on.

+You have learned the 3 important SQL keywords to form a basic SQL statement

-- SELECT
+- SELECT....
+FROM.....WHERE

 ---